rubatopy/rubato/docs/source/intro.rst

 Hopefully you see a green circle in a new window on your screen, and if so, congratulations!
 You're up and running with your first Rubato project.

+The next step is to learn to use the rest of the library.

-More feature-specific tutorials can be found :doc:`here <tutorials>`.
+You can follow the step-by-step tutorial where you will be making a platformer :doc:`here <tutorials>`.

+Or you can jump straight into the :doc:`full api documentation  <api>`.